cyril279/cyril279.github.io/fileshare/permissions.md

 `find /path/to/dir -type d -exec echo chmod g+s {} \;`
 `find /path/to/dir -type d -exec chmod g+s {} \;`
 **chmod all:**
-`chmod -R g+rws` # recursively sets group permissions to rwx, where s indicates that the gid bit has been set.
+`chmod -R g+rws` # recursively sets group permissions to rwx, where 's' indicates that the gid bit has been set.
 append groups to users as needed (test)

 # ACL

 Allows appending multiple users or groups to one directory, each with different permissions, greatly increasing flexibility.
-Not as apparent/convenient/readable (locally over a network connection) as posix options, but lacks the reduction of security brought by umask edits.
+Not as apparent/convenient/readable (locally over a network connection) as posix options.

 **check for acl support in kernel**
 `grep -i acl /boot/config*`